Bradycardia: Slow Heart Rate

 Causes for bradycardia include:

-- Problems with the sinoatrial (SA) node, sometimes called the heart’s natural pacemaker
+- Problems with the sinoatrial (SA) node, the heart’s natural pacemaker

 - Problems in the conduction pathways of the heart that don’t allow electrical impulses to pass properly from the atria to the ventricles